Ten earworm-tastic radio adverts from the last 40 years of Independent Local Radio

 “Buy a bike, buy a bike/Get down to Charnock Richard cycles…”

 Including its present day guise as BuyABike.co.uk, Charnock Richard Cycles have been going for 42 years.
 In the early noughties, with cycling being seen as a healthy and environmental mode of transport, they turned to the radio to boost.
 The rest was Cheesy Advertising Jingle History with the “buy a bike” refrain getting under the skin of Lancastrian radio listeners.
 On their website, they are billed as The UK’s Largest Cycle Outlet.
-As this advert made the company some serious wonga, they have shared it with us on YouTube.

 “Chapelhouse, Chapelhouse, Chapelhouse, Chapelhouse, Chapelhouse, Chapelhouse, Chap Chap Chapelhouse…”